CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 | **Training-only aux branch** | — | 0.82 M (removed at deployment) |
 | **Throughput (RTX 4090)** | ~220 FPS | **205–210 FPS** |

-All additions use **depth-wise and 1×1 operations only**, so the throughput cost is marginal and a wide real-time margin remains.
+All additions use **depth-wise and 1×1 operations only**, limiting the parameter and latency overhead — the measured throughput impact is marginal and a wide real-time margin remains.

 ---